 To Baden: Baden-Bahnhof is a fairly major station and can be reached with direct trains from Zurich, Basel and Bern within an hour.

-From Dielsdorf: this end of the walk is slightly more complicated, but you should be able to get back to Zurich Hauptbahnhof (main station) within half an hour or so, either from the bus stop in Regensdorf (called Regensberg, Dorf) or by walking on down to Dielsdorf station if you’ve still got some spare energy.
+From Dielsdorf: this end of the walk is slightly more complicated, but you should be able to get back to Zurich Hauptbahnhof (main station) within half an hour or so, either from Regensberg, Dorf bus stop or by walking on down to Dielsdorf station if you’ve still got some spare energy.

 The hike can be done in the opposite direction if you like, from Dielsdorf to Baden.
 Beware though that the hardest part of the hike will then be at the end of your hike.